 That said, family systems therapy can be a helpful tool for just about any family in which members are experiencing conflict or distress related to their family relationships.
 This may be particularly true when the entire family has experienced a loss, trauma, or other major change such as divorce or remarriage.

-Because individual mental health concerns are often linked to family relationships, especially as experienced in childhood, family systems therapy can also be used as a treatment for issues that outwardly seem to affect only one individual.
+Because individual mental health concerns are often linked to family relationships, especially as experienced in childhood, family systems theory can also be used as a treatment for issues that outwardly seem to affect only one individual.
 These conditions might include substance use disorders or other addictions, eating disorders, trauma-related conditions, and personality disorders.

-Effectiveness of family systems therapy
+Effectiveness of family systems theory

 Studies have shown family systems therapy is very effective for a variety of mental health conditions affecting both children and adults.